George Conditt IV: Rip City Remix (2023–2024)

 ESPN's Adrian Wojnarowski announced, Conditt had agreed to on an Exhibit 10 deal with the Portland Trail Blazers on September 10, 2024.
 He would join the Blazers training camp and likely end up playing for the franchise's new G League team, the Rip City Remix.

 On October 10, 2023, Conditt signed with the Portland Trail Blazers, but was waived on October 21.
 Nine days later, he joined the Rip City Remix of the NBA G League.

 Third stint with Carolina (2024)

 On April 8, 2024, Conditt returned to the Gigantes de Carolina.
 In 27 domestic league matches, he averaged 14.5 points and 9.3 rebounds, playing around 30 minutes per contest.
 On July 11, 2024, the league announced the end of season award winners; with Conditt being named the league's Defensive Player of the Year.

-Gran Canaria (2024)
+Gran Canaria (2024–2025)

 On July 19, 2024, CB Gran Canaria a Liga ACB team in Spain announced and finalized the signing of George Conditt IV.

+Básquet Coruña (2026–present)

+After another stint with Gigantes de Carolina, Conditt returned to Spain in 2026, signing for Básquet Coruña of the Liga ACB on July 23.